 It is easy to see that cells D1 and H1 are the same.
-If not, something is wrong and you will have to go back to each step to find and fix the mistake.
+If not, something is wrong.

 STEP Change cell D3 to 200 and recalculate the sheet a few times.

 Now only five cells in column G have nonzero values, representing the number of infected people in each of the five groups.